What is Power BI? Microsoft Power BI expert, Matt Allington, explains

 Why Power BI is so Important

+So, what is Power BI?
 Microsoft Power BI is the single most important thing to happen in the data analytics market since the introduction of Microsoft Excel 30 years ago.
 The reasons it is so important include:

 - It is built on the heritage of two of the most mature and best BI products available – SQL Server Analysis Services (SSAS) and Microsoft Excel.
 SSAS is Microsoft’s enterprise strength reporting tool that many companies use for their full scale (and expensive) business intelligence reporting projects.